mdref/mdref-pq/pq/LOB/write.md

 ## Params:

 * string $data
-  The data that should be writte to the current position.
+  The data that should be written to the current position.

 ## Returns: